Learning from Neighbors about a Changing State: The importance of understanding correlations

 \subsection{Naive agents}

 In this part we introduce agents who misunderstand the distribution of the signals they are facing and who therefore do not update as Bayesians with a correct understanding of their environment.
-We consider a particular form of misspecification that simplifies solving for equilibria analytically:\footnote{ A seminal paper studying boundedly rational learning rules in networks is \citet{bala1998learning}.
-There are a number of possible variants of our behavioral assumption, and it is straightforward to numerically study alternative specifications of behavior in our model (\citet*{alatas2016network} consider one such variant).} \begin{defn} We call an agent\emph{ naive} if she believes that all neighbors choose actions equal to their private signals and maximizes her expected utility given these incorrect beliefs. \end{defn} Equivalently, a naive agent believes her neighbors all have empty neighborhoods.
+We consider a particular form of misspecification that simplifies solving for equilibria analytically:\footnote{There are a number of possible variants of our behavioral assumption, and it is straightforward to numerically study alternative specifications of behavior in our model (\citealp{alatas2016network} consider one such variant).} \begin{defn} We call an agent\emph{ naive} if she believes that all neighbors choose actions equal to their private signals and maximizes her expected utility given these incorrect beliefs. \end{defn} Equivalently, a naive agent believes her neighbors all have empty neighborhoods.
 This is the analogue, in our model, of ``best-response trailing naive inference'' \citep{eyster2010naive}.
-So naive agents understand that their neighbors' actions from the previous period are estimates of $\theta_{t-1}$.
-But they think each such estimate is independent given the state, and that the precision of the estimate is equal to the signal precision of the corresponding agent.
+So naive agents understand that their neighbors' actions from the previous period are estimates of $\theta_{t-1}$, but they think these are conditionally independent given the state, and that the precision of each estimate is equal to the signal precision of the corresponding agent.
+They then play their expectation of the state given this misspecified theory of others' play.

 In Figure \ref{fig:Bayesian-and-Naive}, we compare Bayesian and naive learning outcomes.
-As in Figure \ref{fig:Distinct-Variances-Result}, we consider a complete network where half of agents have signal variance $\sigma_{A}^{2}=3$ and we vary the signal variance $\sigma_{B}^{2}$ of the remaining agents.
-We observe that naive agents learn substantially worse than rational agents, whether signals are diverse or not.
-Formal analysis and formulas for variances under naive learning can be found in Appendix \ref{sec:Naive-Appendix}.
+We consider a complete network with 600 agents and $\rho=0.9$.
+Half of agents have signal variance $\sigma_{A}^{2}=2$, while we vary the signal variance $\sigma_{B}^{2}$ of the remaining agents.
+The figure shows the average social signal variance for the group of agents with private signal variance $\sigma_{A}^{2}=2$.
+It suggests that naive agents learn substantially worse than rational agents, whether signals are diverse or not.
+We prove this holds for general stochastic block models and provide formulas for variances under naive learning in Appendix \ref{OA-sec:Naive-Appendix}.